rockstor/rockstor-doc/interface/system/update_channels.rst

 documentation contributions is the heart of Rockstor development and along with patience and understanding can only benefit all those involved.
 Please see :ref:`additional benefits <free_stable>`.

-*N.B. due to recent resource shortages we have had to temporarily suspend the testing channel in favour of serving our Stable channel subscribers.
-But all efforts are under way to re-establish this valuable and previously popular development facility.
-Our pending and long planned move to openSUSE is intended to mark the re-birth of this developer favoured channel.*

 **No charge**